 GRIN’s end-to-end Creator Management platform is consistently rated the top influencer marketing software on the market.
 With all the capabilities needed to own your relationships with content creators and generate ROI at every stage of the marketing funnel, GRIN is a top choice for brands looking to take full advantage of today’s creator economy.

 Additionally, GRIN’s customer support team walks new users through the onboarding process to limit the learning curve associated with using a new platform.
 All GRIN users also gain access to the GRIN Community, where they can share tips and insights with like-minded marketers and join exclusive training and webinar sessions with the GRIN team.

 Here is a look at how GRIN’s Creator Management platform compares to the competition, according to G2:

 When starting your influencer marketing journey, you might only need simple technology to run your program, like a Google Sheet, branded email account, and native tools found in each social media platform.
 You could also use GRIN’s free Web Extension to help find the perfect creators for your program.

-As you scale your program, you’ll want to find a platform with an extensive creator database and filter options to help narrow your search to even the most niche influencers.
-You’ll also want a way to organize your prospects and streamline outreach.
+As you scale your program, you’ll also want a way to organize your prospects and streamline outreach.